-Scheduled 2013 Elections
+Scheduled 2018 Elections

 Voter registrations must be submitted at least 30 days in advance of the election.
-You may register to vote at the Office of the City Clerk or any Michigan Secretary of State branch office.
-You may also register to vote by mail and can download an application from the Michigan Secretary of State.
-Please note that a voter who registers to vote by mail must vote in person unless he or she is 60 years of age or older or has a recognized handicap.
+You may register to vote at the Office of the City Clerk or any Michigan Secretary of State Branch Office.
+You may also register to vote by mail and can download an application.
+Please note that a voter who registers to vote by mail must vote in person unless he or she is 60 years of age or older or has a recognized disability.

 You are eligible to receive an absentee ballot if any of the following apply:

-You are 60 years of age or older
+- You are 60 years of age or older

 - Expect to be absent from the community the entire time polls are open on election day

-Physically unable to attend the polls without assistance from another
+- Physically unable to attend the polls without assistance from another

-Unable to attend the polls because of the tenets of your religion
+- Unable to attend the polls because of the tenets of your religion

-Confined to jail awaiting arraignment or trial
+- Confined to jail awaiting arraignment or trial

-Appointed an election inspector in a precinct other than the precinct in which you reside
+- Appointed an election inspector in a precinct other than the precinct in which you reside

 A completed application or written request accompanied by an original signature is necessary before a ballot can be issued.
 Absentee ballots may also be picked up at the Office of the City Clerk.
-One important note: ballots cannot be given out to anyone other than the voter.
+Note: ballots cannot be given out to anyone other than the voter.
 Prior to returning the ballot, make sure that you have signed the outside envelope; and, if mailing the ballot, place at least $.60 postage on the envelope.

 The Office of the City Clerk is open the Saturday before each election from 8:00 a.m. until 2:00 p.m. for the convenience of those wishing to vote via absentee ballot.